 - Graduate Record Examination scores.
 Competitive applicants obtain a score of at least 300 on the GRE.

 - Motivation and Knowledge of the Field.
 The Admissions Committee believes that students who are knowledgeable about what physical therapists do are most likely to take maximum advantage of the educational opportunities in the physical therapy education program.
 Interest in and knowledge of the field may be evidenced by an applicant’s having taken advantage of available opportunities for learning about physical therapy.
-Applicants who have been successful in gaining admission to the program have over 100 observation hours in a variety of settings, and with a variety of patients with various diagnoses.
+Applicants who have been successful in gaining admission to the program typically have over 100 observation hours in a variety of settings, and with a variety of patients with various diagnoses.
 These students were also successful in expressing their overall knowledge of the field of physical therapy during their individual interviews..

 Technical Standards for Physical Therapy Students